 Multiply Your Money With This Simple Rule of Thumb

 Some of the most important math skills you need, it turns out, are the basic ones you learned in fourth grade.
-Simple double-digit multiplication and division can help you TRIPLE your money.
+Simple double-digit multiplication and division can help you triple your money.
+(Yes, you read that correctly.)
+There are two handy rules of thumb to use when you calculate how well an investment will pay off: the Rule of 72 and the Rule of 115.

 The Rule of 72